standardsja/pms/docs/PROFILE_PHOTO_FEATURE.md

 -   [ ] Upload photo from profile page
 -   [ ] Verify photo appears in header immediately after upload
+-   [ ] Click "Sync from AD" button (if LDAP configured)
+-   [ ] Verify AD photo replaces custom photo
+-   [ ] Verify photo appears in header immediately after sync
 -   [ ] Login with LDAP account that has thumbnailPhoto
 -   [ ] Verify LDAP photo syncs on first login
 -   [ ] Verify manual upload overwrites LDAP photo
+-   [ ] Try syncing when not linked to AD (should show error)
+-   [ ] Try syncing when LDAP not configured (should show error)
+-   [ ] Try syncing when no AD photo exists (should show error)
 -   [ ] Test with different image formats (JPG, PNG, GIF, WebP)
 -   [ ] Test file size validation (>5MB should fail)
 -   [ ] Test invalid file types (PDF, TXT should fail)